Corneal Ulcer

 Contact us here: Rat Guide Team

 Please note: Rat Guide email is not checked daily.
-Send e-mail to if you have an urgent medical problem with your pet rat.
-When possible, it is always best to take your rat to a qualified rat veterinarian.
+If you have an urgent medical problem with your pet rat, it is always best to take your rat to a qualified veterinarian experienced in the care and treatment of rats.